brunoolivieri/ardupilot_wiki/common/source/docs/common-underwater-triducer.rst

 Troubleshooting
 ---------------

-It is possible to connect the tricuder (or other transducers) to a computer through an RS-485 to USB converter.
+It is possible to connect the triducer (or other transducers) to a computer through an RS-485 to USB converter.
 Once it is properly working, it is possible to connect to the appropriate COM port with a 4800 baud rate.

 .. note::